ON THIS PAGE: You will learn about the different types of treatments doctors use for people with vaginal cancer. Use the menu to see other pages.

 Coping with surgery for vaginal cancer

-Many women experience a range of feelings after vaginal surgery, such as loss, sadness, or anxiety.
-Some women may feel that they have lost their identity as a woman.
+Many people experience a range of feelings after vaginal surgery, such as loss, sadness, or anxiety.
+Some people may feel that they have lost their identity.
 Others have questions about whether sexual intercourse can continue after surgery.

 Before surgery, it is important to ask the surgeon about the procedure, the possible side effects, and when sexual intercourse can begin again.
-Women should talk with their doctors about finding additional information or support in coping with this surgery.
-Learn more about emotional and physical concerns.
+Talk with the health care team about finding additional information or support in coping with this surgery.
+Learn more about emotional concerns and physical concerns.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-Radiation therapy may be used alone or after surgery.
+Radiation therapy may be used alone, in combination with chemotherapy, or after surgery.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

+Side effects of radiation therapy.
 Side effects from radiation therapy depend on the dose used, the area targeted, and the type of radiation therapy.
 Side effects may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most of these side effects go away soon after treatment is finished.
 Other side effects may include the narrowing of the vagina, damage to healthy vaginal tissue, dryness of the vagina, and irritation of the intestines.
 The vagina may shorten and narrow so much that sexual intercourse is not possible.
 To prevent this, the vagina may need to be stretched with a plastic tube called a vaginal dilator several times a week.
-Talk with your health care team about possible side effects of your specific radiation therapy and how they can be managed.
+Talk with your a member of your health care team about the possible side effects of your specific radiation therapy and how they can be managed.

 Learn more about the basics of radiation therapy.
 For more information on radiation therapy for gynecologic cancers, see the American Society for Therapeutic Radiology and Oncology's pamphlet, Radiation Therapy for Gynecologic Cancers (PDF; please note that this link takes you to a separate, independent website).